xpipe-io/xpipe/README.md

 ### The remote file browser for professionals

-XPipe is a brand-new type of remote file browser that works by only interacting with your installed command-line tools on local and remote shell connections.
-This approach makes it much more flexible as it doesn't have to deal with file system APIs or remote file handling protocols at all.
+XPipe is a brand-new type of remote file browser that works by interacting with your installed command-line programs to establish and utilize local and remote shell connections.
+This approach makes it much more flexible as it doesn't have to deal with any file system APIs, remote file handling protocols, or libraries at all.

 It currently supports:
 - Containers located on any host such as [docker](https://www.docker.com/) or [LXD](https://linuxcontainers.org/lxd/introduction/) container instances